What is a Build-to-Rent Warranty?

 Standard structural defects insurance may also include contaminated land under its cover terms.
 Depending on your requirements and eligibility, and the specific warranty contract you’re offered, it may be possible to add further extensions to cover additional elements such as builder insolvency, mechanical and electrical inherent defects, and loss of rent.

-If you’re looking for a Build-to-Rent Structural Warranty provider with the technical expertise to support your project, then ABC+ Warranty & Architects Certificate could be the answer.
+If you’re looking for a Build-to-Rent Structural Warranty provider with the technical expertise to support your project, then ABC+ Warranty could be the answer.
 We can offer long-term Structural Warranties for a variety of property types and uses, helping to mitigate risks and provide asset protection from land acquisition to completion and beyond.

 We also offer a range of other services that you might find helpful for your build-to-rent project, including Road and Sewer Bonds, Building Control advice, Technical Auditing, and Branded Hoarding.
 Our Chartered Surveyors can conduct thorough inspections and provide detailed reports throughout the construction of your build-to-rent property, ensuring that all works comply with Building Regulations, therefore safeguarding your investments in the property.